ifp/schemas/loading.md

-Notes:
+# Loading of Adverts

-- all adverts coming onto system for first time will be approval:pending
+- All adverts coming onto system for first time will be given advert.approval:pending, yet they will have the advert.status:online, thus all adverts are put online prior to them being checked and possibly removed.
-- when adverts are approved, they will go approval:approved and the significantly_updated_date will be updated, which the property spy uses as the date
+- When adverts are approved, they will go approval:approved and the significantly_updated_date will be updated, which the Property Spy uses as the date to find suitable adverts.
-- everything goes online at Loading, then will be dealt with after to see whether it is pulled down
-- do we actually want to delete from all databases when Delete command is run?
-Data protection says Yes?

-# Loading states
+- Adverts in the system have the following statuses:
+    - advert.status:online && approval:approved
+        - full circulation on the Search Engine and available to Property Spy
+    - advert.status:online && approval:deferred -> in full circulation, but not available to Property Spy
+    - advert.status:online && approval:pending -> in full circulation, but not available to Property Spy
+    - advert.status:offline -> unable to find in searches, but minimal advert can be access directly by URL
+    - advert.status:archived -> unable to find in searches, but minimal advert can be access directly by URL

 The queue from which the Loader will pull the adverts will be loaded by 3 separate systems: